-- The Management Company monitors the liquidity risks that may arise at the level of the master UCITS or the assets.
-In doing so, it assesses the liquidity of the assets held in the master UCITS in relation to the Fund's assets and determines liquidity classes for this purpose.
+- The Management Company monitors the liquidity risks that may arise at the level of the relevant subfund or of the assets.
+In doing so, it assesses the liquidity of the assets held in the sub-fund in relation to the sub-fund's assets and determines liquidity classes for this purpose.
 The assessment of liquidity includes analysing the trading volume, the complexity or other typical characteristics and, if necessary, assessing the quality of an asset. - The Management Company monitors the liquidity risks that may arise as a result of increased investor demand for unit redemption or large-scale calls.
-In doing so, it forms expectations about net changes in funds, taking into account available information about past values from historical net changes in funds. - The Management Company monitors the ongoing receivables and liabilities of the master UCITS and assesses their impact on the liquidity situation of the master UCITS. - The Management Company has determined adequate limits for liquidity risks for the master UCITS.
+In doing so, it forms expectations about net changes in funds, taking into account available information about past values from historical net changes in funds. - The Management Company monitors the sub-fund's ongoing receivables and liabilities and assesses their impact on the relevant sub-fund's liquidity situation. - The Management Company has determined adequate limits for liquidity risks for the Fund.
 It monitors compliance with these limits and has established procedures in the event that the limits have been or may be exceeded. - The procedures put in place by the Management Company ensure consistency between liquidity classes, liquidity risk limits and expected net changes in funds.